RosarioManny/Waffles-N-Scoop_IND/README.md

 ## Routes & Endpoints

-- "/register" - Registration Page - GET, POST
+- "/register" - Registration Page - GET, POST - register.html | The page where the user will register an account -
-- "/login" - Sign-In Page - GET, POST
+- "/login" - Sign-In Page - GET, POST - login.html | The page where the user will log into their account
-- "/logout" - Logout
+- "/logout" - Logout - No HTML | This route will clear the session, logging the user out.
-- "/" - Home page - GET
+- "/" - Home page - GET - index.html | This is the landing/home page.
+Details about the companies newest deals, welcome phrase and inviting user to explore the website.
-- "/about" - About Page - GET
+- "/about" - About Page - GET - about.html | The page that tells the user about the company and what it's about.
+Learn about the company, it's founder and view other guest experience.
-- "/shop" - Shop Page - GET, POST
+- "/shop" - Shop Page - GET, POST - shop.html | This is the shop page.
+Users can view and add to their cart items they would like to buy
-- "/cart" - Cart Page - GET, POST
+- "/cart" - Cart Page - GET, POST - cart.html | This is the user's cart.
+Able to view and edit their items, see their total and checkout.
-  "/cart/remove" - Remove Item from cart - POST
+  "/cart/remove" - Remove Item from cart - POST - No HTML | This removes items from the cart.
-- "/checkout" - POST
+- "/checkout" - POST - No HTML | This initiates and creates the checkout for the user.
+Creating a "purchase"
-- "/profile" - Profile Page - GET
+- "/profile" - Profile Page - GET - profile.html | This is where the user can view their profile name, email, id and short description.
-- "/edit-profile" - GET, POST
+- "/edit-profile" - GET, POST - edit_profile.html | The area where the user can edit their name, email and short-description.

 ## Models